-The trick with animations in PowerPoint presentations is to get the balance right.
+The trick with advanced animation in PowerPoint presentations is to get the balance right.
 Too little or too samey and the slides become boring and repetitive.
 Too much can slow down your delivery and dilute your message.
 Correctly used advanced animation techniques in PowerPoint can give your deck real zing and make it really entertaining and engaging.

 PRO TIP: if you have a lot of objects then before adding advanced animation, open the Selection Pane to name your objects.
 This will help you to keep everything in order: